 About Advice to a Scientist

-Advice to a Scientist (AtaS) is a hub where the scientific community can share their perspective on topics that are central to the professional growth of scientists at all stages of their career—ranging from curious high school students at the beginning of their scientific journey to more seasoned science explorers.
-The site seeks to be inclusive and support the journey of anyone in science, technology, engineering, and math (STEM).
+Advice to a Scientist is a hub where the scientific community can share their perspective on topics that are central to the professional growth of scientists at all stages of their career - ranging from curious high school students at the beginning of their scientific journey to more seasoned science explorers.
+Our goal is to bring open-access and equitable mentorship opportunities and advice to anyone in science, technology, engineering and math (STEM).

 Above all, AtaS is a community effort, written by scientists for scientists.
 Each article seeks to provide the perspective of the author(s) while synthesizing the plethora of excellent resources that have become available over the years.